warden-protocol/wardenprotocol/protocol-developer-docs/installation.md

----
-sidebar_position: 2
----

 # Installation

 The Warden Protocol is composed by different components, each one with its own installation instructions.
-This document will guide you through the process of installing each one of th
+This document will guide you through the process of installing each one of these components.

 ## Prerequisites

 - [Go](https://golang.org/dl/) 1.22 or later